SEO Audit for Ecommerce Site: 16 Effortless Tricks for Magneto

 Page titles improve your site’s clickthrough rate, helping you generate a higher ranking on Google and other search engines.

-Optimizing your page titles is as simple as adding the main keywords to them.
-Mention the product name and add a brief description to increase web traffic to your Magento e-store.
+Optimizing your page titles is as simple as adding the primary keyword phrase to them.
+Mention the product name and add brief product descriptions to increase web traffic to your Magento e-store.

-You also have to add keywords to your meta title and meta description to help search engines figure out how relevant a search term is to your product.
+You also have to add a primary keyword phrase to your meta title and meta description to help search engines figure out how relevant a search term is to your product.

 Keep your meta titles 40-60 characters long and your meta descriptions between 150 to 160 characters.